KaTeX/KaTeX/docs/supported.md

 The letters listed above will render properly in any KaTeX rendering mode.

-In addition, Brahmic, Georgian, Chinese, Japanese, and Korean glyphs are always accepted in text mode.
+In addition, Armenian, Brahmic, Georgian, Chinese, Japanese, and Korean glyphs are always accepted in text mode.
 However, these glyphs will be rendered from system fonts (not KaTeX-supplied fonts) so their typography may clash.
 You can provide rules for CSS classes `.latin-fallback`, `.cyrillic-fallback`, `.brahmic-fallback`, `.georgian-fallback`, `.cjk-fallback`, and `.hangul-fallback` to provide fallback fonts for these languages.
 Use of these glyphs may cause small vertical alignment issues: KaTeX has detailed metrics for listed symbols and most Latin, Greek, and Cyrillic letters, but other accepted glyphs are treated as if they are each as tall as the letter M in the current KaTeX font.